 Show All Answers

-There are three steps to getting the vaccine:
+There are two steps to getting the vaccine:

 The federal vaccine supply is still very limited, so Kansas is administering COVID vaccinations in alignment with the phases outlined in the Vaccine Prioritization Plan.
 An approximate timeline is associated with each phase; however, it is subject to change based on federal vaccine supply.
 While the specific timeline cannot be guaranteed, the goal is to vaccinate all Kansans who want to be vaccinated this year.